Coloniality of knowledge: Origin and development

-According to Fregoso Bailón and De Lissovoy, Hatuey, a Taíno indigenous warrior from the colonial island La Española, which contains Haiti and the Dominican Republic, was among the first to perceive "Western knowledge as a colonial discourse".
-Inspired by Hatuey, Antonio de Montesinos began his career as an educator in 1511, teaching critical thinking to Bartolomé de las Casas.
-In the contemporary era, Frantz Fanon is considered an influential figure who critiqued the intellectual aspects of colonialism.
-For Fanon, "colonialism is a psychic and epistemological process as much as a material one".
-Quijano expanded on this insight and advanced the critique of intellectual dimensions of colonialism.
+Fregoso Bailón and De Lissovoy argue that Hatuey, a Taíno warrior from La Española (which contains Haiti and the Dominican Republic), was among the first to recognize "Western knowledge as a colonial discourse".
+Inspired by Hatuey, Antonio de Montesinos began his career as an educator in 1511, teaching Bartolomé de las Casas critical thinking.

+In the contemporary era, Frantz Fanon is considered an influential figure for his critique of the intellectual aspects of colonialism.
+According to Fanon, "colonialism is a psychic and epistemological process as much as a material one."
+Quijano built on this insight, advancing the critique of colonialism's intellectual dimensions.

-The concept of coloniality of knowledge is derived from the theories of coloniality.
-The idea of coloniality or "global coloniality" consists of coloniality of power, coloniality of being, and coloniality of knowledge.
-The concept of coloniality of knowledge originated in an article written in 1992 by Peruvian sociologist Anibal Quijano, who developed the concept as part of a wider discussion on global systems of power, knowledge, racial hierarchy, and capitalism in the context of Latin American historical and cultural events from the fourteenth century to the present.
-Decolonial thinkers including Walter Mignolo, Enrique Dussel, and Santiago Castro-Gómez later expanded the concept.
+The concept of coloniality of knowledge comes from coloniality theories, encompassing coloniality of power, coloniality of being, and coloniality of knowledge.
+Peruvian sociologist Anibal Quijano introduced the concept of coloniality of knowledge in 1992, discussing global power systems, knowledge, racial hierarchy, and capitalism in Latin American history from the fourteenth century to the present.
+Decolonial thinkers like Walter Mignolo, Enrique Dussel, and Santiago Castro-Gómez later expanded on the concept.